Stay safe as Red Heat Health Alert issued

 - Services carrying extra water in their vehicles can help us reach more people.

-- Our eleven libraries and The Welcome Centre are open as cooling stations for anyone needing shade and relief.
+- Our Community Living Rooms and The Welcome Centre are open as cooling stations for anyone needing shade and relief.

 - If you’re concerned about someone sleeping rough in Redbridge, please contact StreetLink so outreach teams can help quickly.